Bias Reporting in CSE

 Steps to Report

-Many CSE departments have bias surveys (see list below).
-In all surveys, you may choose to identify yourself or remain anonymous.
-If you do you not see a survey for your department, if the incident spans departments, or if you are unsure which departmental survey to use, please use the CSE survey.
-The CSE Survey can be found here.
+Many CSE departments have bias forms (see list below).
+You may choose to identify yourself or remain anonymous.
+If you do you not see a survey for your department, if the incident or concern spans departments, or if you are unsure which departmental survey to use, please use the CSE survey.
+The CSE Bias Report Form can be found here.
+If your concerns relate University-wide change, please use Western's Bias Report.

 If you'd like to speak to someone directly, you can: